neo-project/docs/faq/en-us/basic.md

 ## What is GAS？How to acquire GAS？

 GAS represents the right to use the Neo Blockchain.
-NEO network charges GAS for the new assets issuance as well as for smart contract running and storage.
-In the genesis block GAS is 0 and it is generated as new blocks generate.
+Neo network charges GAS for the new assets issuance as well as for smart contract running and storage.
+In the Neo3 genesis block GAS is 30,000,000 and it is increasing as new blocks generate.
 Once NEO is acquired, GAS is generated in the system following the algorithms.
-GAS has two status, available and unavailable.
-Once NEO is spent (i.e. transferred out) from the account, the relevant GAS turns to available.
-NEO holders can initiate a claim transaction at any time to claim available GAS to the NEO address.
+In Neo3 once NEO is transferred from the account, the relevant GAS is claimed to the same address automatically.

-## How many NEO do I need to start earning GAS?

-The smallest unit of NEO is 1, in other words: it is indivisible.
-The smallest unit of GAS is 0.00000001 (one hundred millionth).
-As long as you possess NEO (at least 1 NEO), GAS will be generated automatically.
-You can calculate how much GAS you would generate with x amount of NEO on <https://neotogas.com/> or any other GAS-calculator.

 ## What consensus algorithms does Neo use？